avazque008/social-network-mongodb/README.md

 ## Description

-The back end for an social network site that includes several api routes that interacts with a NoSQL database.
+The back end for an social network site that includes several api routes that interact with a NoSQL database.

 #### Built With